IhorAntiukhov/think-note/README.md

 npm run start
 ```

-# Key consideration
+# Key considerations

-If you were to develop your own Supabase backend, you would have to create some **PostgreSQL functions and triggers**.
-These functions should cover:
+If you choose to develop your own Supabase backend, you will need to create several **PostgreSQL functions and triggers**, including:

-- Automatic creation of the user's row in the profiles table.
+- Automatic creation of a user’s row in the profiles table
-- Automatic updation of the updated_at column in the notes and the ideas tables.
+- Automatic updating of the updated_at column in the notes and ideas tables
-- Automatic calculation of the total number of words and the number of visits in a folder.
+- Automatic calculation of the total word count and number of visits in each folder
-- Saving an AI-generated response by inserting a new row or updating the existing one.
+- Saving an AI-generated summary by inserting a new row or updating an existing one
-- Creating and updating a note with its tags.
+- Creating and updating a note along with its tags
-- Moving a note or folder to another folder.
+- Moving a note or folder to another folder

 # License

+This project is licensed under the MIT license.